amlkteam/techcom-consumer-sentiment/milestone2/annotation_plan.md

 ### Kinds of annotation:

-We will be doing labeling of (1) positive/negative sentiment on the target tech company mentioned in the tweet/Weibo microblog, and (2) if the emotion expressed is relevant to the tech company.
+We will be doing labeling of (1) positive/negative sentiment on the target tech company mentioned in the tweet/Weibo microblog, and (2) if the emotion expressed is related to the tech company.

 ### Tools for annotation creation:

-For the English and French tweets collected, the annotators will receive a copy of csv file that contains tweets for annotation and will label the sentiment and relevancy in a single new column, which allows 6 input labels only(Very Positive, Positive, Neutral, Negative, Very Negative, Irrelevant).
+For the English and French tweets collected, annotators will receive a copy of csv file that contains tweets for annotation and they should label the sentiment and relevancy in a single new column, which allows 6 input labels only(Very Positive, Positive, Neutral, Negative, Very Negative, Irrelevant).

 For the Chinese Weibo microblogs, Amazon Mechanical Turk's template on sentiment analysis task will be utilised to get annotations from outside annotators.
+The same 6 labels is allowed for selection.

 ### Annotators: